Distrotech/omniORB/omniORB/README.unix.txt

 Autoconf configuration
 ======================

-On most Unix platforms, omniORB can be configured using the common Autoconf configure script, that tries to figure out the specifics of your machine.
+On most Unix platforms, omniORB should be configured using the Autoconf configure script, that tries to figure out the specifics of your machine.